MicrosoftDocs/OfficeDocs-DeployOffice/DeployOffice/other/move-devices-current-channel.md

 # Move devices to Current Channel

 > [!IMPORTANT]
-> The information in this article applies only to organizations that received a Message center post entitled "Microsoft 365 Apps channel selection will be set to Current Channel for all installations of Office" in the Microsoft 365 admin center.
+> The information in this article applies only to organizations that received a Message center post (in the Microsoft 365 admin center) about their Office devices being moved from Semi-Annual Enterprise Channel to Current Channel.

 Your update channel selection on the **Office installation options** page in the Microsoft 365 admin center is currently defaulted to Semi-Annual Enterprise Channel.
 In the next several weeks, this selection will change to Current Channel, which is our recommended update channel.